 After breakfast you will meet your guide and then head out for a day of husky sledding with a visit to an ice cave too!
 Before joining the guide to prep the dogs, you’ll gear up in an exposure suit, boots, and mittens.
 Amidst the initial chaos of barking and howling, a remarkable shift occurs once the sled starts moving.
 The once-noisy huskies transform into a quiet, determined team, wholly absorbed in pulling the sled through the snowy terrain.
 As they pick up speed, the surrounding landscape unveils its enchanting beauty.
 Your destination: the ice cave at Scott Turner Glacier, promising an otherworldly encounter with a frozen wonderland.

 During the day you will have time to explore a bit of the town and visit the polar musuem.
-Then get ready for an exciting excursion as your head out hunting for the northern lights with snowmobiles.
-These particular vehicles are very special – they are electric snowmobiles meaning they are better for the environment and much, much quieter when heading out into the peaceful arctic night searching for the aurora!
+Then get ready for an exciting excursion as your head out hunting for the Northern Lights with snowmobiles.
+These particular vehicles are very special – they are electric snowmobiles meaning they are better for the environment and much, much quieter when heading out into the peaceful arctic night searching for the Northern Lights!

 After breakfast you will transfer back to the airport to fly home – your journey doesn’t have to end here through as you can look at options to extend your stay either in Svalbard or flying to a new destination such as Tromso.
 Just speak to one of our experts who will be able to assist you in putting together a tailored itinerary to fit your requirements.